Skip to main content

 Handling Multiple Files and Refactoring your Codebase

-What if you want ChatGPT to evaluate multiple files?
+What if you want an AI chatbot to evaluate multiple files?
 Simply supply the filenames and paste the code for each:

 My Python script uses two files, listed below, in different directories.
 Please display the output from executing conversation.py: